MixV2/EpicResearch/docs/account/endpoints/get_account_by_display_name.md

 # Get Account by Display Name
 Get information about an account by display name lookup.
 Returns account ID, display name, links and external auths.
+Returns sensitive information if you are the owner of the account (like email address, full name, phone number, etc..).

 ## Request
 | URL | Method |